 There are multiple forms of exercising and training.
 You can start out exercising by doing something fun to get moving.
 Start with something like dancing or playing basketball at the park.

-Then when you kind of start to notice you are losing weight and have a bit of excess energy, you can add in some intentional training like a novice bodybuilding routine.
+Then when you kind of start to notice you are losing weight and have a bit of excess energy, you can add in some intentional training like a novice bodybuilding routine or full-body circuits.

 It’s a long road, but if you have a goal then you can accomplish it.